terug Code for photograph:

 Practice on a parking lot will teach you to feel what's happening with your bike, while your behaviour on the road will teach your muscles how to behave in an emergency brake, so to speak.

-Take care at traffic lights
+Take care at traffic lights!

-When you practise your braking skills on the road, don't try too hard at a red traffic light: the tarmac there is often dirty, with spoiled diesel and such, so it could turn out in a real emergency...
+When you practise your braking skills on the road, don't try too hard at a red traffic light: the tarmac there is often dirty, with spilled diesel and such, so it could turn out in a real emergency...

 Locked wheels